-Following secure coding best practices helps to ensuring that code is safe from threats and free of vulnerabilities.
+Following secure coding best practices helps to ensure that code is safe from threats and free of vulnerabilities.

-The most effective way to implement secure coding standards is to use a SAST tool — like static code analysis.
-Half of all security defects are introduced at the source code level, which is why it is essential to enforce coding standards to identify code security vulnerabilities early.
+The most effective way to implement secure coding standards is to use an automated security testing tool.
+Half of all security defects are introduced at the source code level.
+That's why it is essential to enforce coding standards to identify code security vulnerabilities early.

-Unfortunately, cybersecurity threats will continue to be a concern for every software development industry.
-For that reason, it is essential to take the necessary steps to safeguard your software from potential vulenerabilities.
+Unfortunately, cybersecurity threats will continue to be a concern.
+You need to take steps to safeguard your software from potential vulnerabilities.

 The Top Cybersecurity Vulnerabilities for Embedded Software

 A single cybersecurity vulnerability can leave embedded systems defenseless to data breaches, cyberattacks, and other cyber incidents.
 Unfortunately, cybersecurity vulnerabilities are an ever-present threat.
-For that reason, it is important to know how to identify and fix these vulnerabilities to help ensure that your embedded systems are secure.
+You need to know how to identify and fix these vulnerabilities to help ensure that your embedded systems are secure.